 Kimberly Miller is the Executive Director and Founder of FemArt Gallery, Inc. As she was approaching her graduation with her Bachelor of Fine Arts from the University of North Florida in 2017 she had read an article written by Guerilla Girls, an anonymous group of feminists, female artists devoted to fighting sexism and racism within the art world.
 Realizing that there is a bias towards women in Fine Arts she invited 20 colleagues to join her in an effort to correct and repair the social bias towards women artists.
-Three women answered her call and two of them joined her in creating a non-profit organization that would support women artists through exhibition opportunities, educational programs and bringing awareness of the myriad cultural contributions by women artists through community outreach.
+Three women answered her call and two of them, Karen Alber and Stephanie Andrews, joined her in creating a non-profit organization that would support women artists through exhibition opportunities, educational programs and bringing awareness of the myriad cultural contributions by women artists through community outreach.

-As the Executive Director and Founder of FemArt, Kimberly Miller continues to find innovative ways to help women develop their art skills and be recognized and valued in our society.
+FemArt continues to find innovative ways to help women develop their art skills and be recognized and valued in our society.
 One of Ms. Miller’s visions is to have a gallery with studio spaces and offer childcare in the building for mothers who want to pursue their art careers but understand the importance of care for their children.
 This is proposed so that a woman does not have to choose between a career and role as a mother any more than a man needs to choose between fatherhood and career.
 She also wants to provide art therapy in-house for those women who have been traumatized by sexual assault or have mental health concerns that may keep them from being their most creative selves.